-Our Social Media & Privacy Law practice is one of the fastest growing practice areas within the firm.
-The practice is spearheaded by a Social Media Law teacher and an open-source code programmer.
-Clients turn to our social media & privacy law attorneys to devise website terms and conditions for the online aspects of their business; to seek advice on digital best practices related to corporate disclosure; to pursue non-compete enforcement resulting from online activity of a former employee or competitor; and, in general, for their thoughtful application of long established law to new technology.
+Our Social Media, Software & Privacy Law Practice Group offers clients a full range of legal services relating to the intersection of business practices and social media platforms Facebook, Twitter, LinkedIn, Google+, Pinterest, and more.
+Our group is one of the fastest growing groups within the firm.
+Clients turn to our social media, software & privacy law attorneys to devise website terms and conditions for the online aspects of their business; to seek advice on digital best practices related to corporate disclosure; to pursue non-compete enforcement resulting from online activity of a former employee or competitor; and, in general, for their thoughtful application of long established law to new technology.

 Social media and digital advertising, a rapidly growing industry, is another area where our firm stays up-to-date on developments in required disclosures and has been able to assist many, more traditional businesses in preventing unnecessary legal exposure.
 Developments on this front include recent changes to the terms of service for Facebook and Twitter, regulatory changes via the Federal Trade Commission 2013 online advertising disclosure guidelines, and the Securities and Exchange Commission’s 2013 report regarding companies’ use of social media to announce key information in compliance with Regulation Fair Disclosure.
-Few realize just how much Corporate Law is being infringed by social media business use to the point where Meltzer Lippe’s keen understanding of securities law and social media platforms now operate hand-in-hand to the benefit of clients.
+Our keen understanding of securities law and social media platforms operate hand-in-hand to the benefit of clients.